You agree to the privacy policy below, and the Privacy Policy for Substack, the technology provider.

 • Substack processes this information on my behalf, and as a controller in their own right.

-• Stripe, Slack, and Substack process this information on my behalf.
+• Stripe, and Substack process this information on my behalf.
 Stripe and Substack will also be collecting other information in their own capacities as controllers.

 Email correspondence: